Jonathan Bui, Associate Professor

 MD, University of Washington School of Medicine

-Dr. Harbert is a neurointensive specialist for the neonatal intensive care units at Rady Children’s Hospital, UCSD Hillcrest, and Sharp Mary Birch Hospital for Women and Newborns.
-Her research interests include perinatal stroke treatments and outcomes, hypothermia, and neonatal seizures.
+Dr. Harbert is director of the Neonatal Neurology Service, which serves newborns with or at risk for brain injury in the neonatal intensive care units at Rady Children’s Hospital, UCSD Hillcrest, and Sharp Mary Birch Hospital for Women and Newborns.
+Dr. Harbert also co-directs the UCSD Center for Perinatal Health within the Institute of Engineering in Medicine.
+Her research interests include the development of non-invasive methods of assessing newborn brain function, perinatal stroke treatments and outcomes, therapeutic hypothermia, and neonatal seizures.

 Robert Leshner, Clinical Professor